 January 8th 2014

 Any Citizen knows Drake Interplanetary: the cheesy billboards featuring impossibly plastic women with garish skin dye jobs leaning over the latest model starfighters, the newsvid headlines about frustrated investigations into their criminal ties, the not-quite-aerodynamic look of their silhouettes.
-The company’s footprint is pervasive, an unavoidable for anyone who enters space.
+The company’s footprint is pervasive and unavoidable for anyone who enters space.

 Drake’s keystone design is the Drake Interplanetary AS-1 Cutlass.
 Incredibly inexpensive, Drake Cutlasses are used across the galaxy for thousands of different roles.
 From search and rescue ambulances to mining prospector conversions to short hop food transports, the modular nature of the Cutlass means it can be anything to anyone.
 But there’s no denying the fact that it is best known as the vehicle of choice for those skirting the law … and those outright defying it.
 If piracy has a corporate face, it is Drake Interplanetary.

 The Cutlass was a spectacular design, all things considered.
-It lacked the leather seats and silver highlights of an ORIGIN luxury spacecraft and the hard reliability of a Roberts Space Industries Design … but it could be built quickly using materials common on nearly every inhabitable world for roughly a quarter the cost of any other comparable spacecraft.
-And for that, it was profoundly reliable: famous test holos show the prototype Cutlass fearlessly navigating a field of stellar debris.
+It lacked the leather seats and silver highlights of an ORIGIN luxury spacecraft and the hard reliability of a Roberts Space Industries design, but it could be built quickly using materials common on nearly every inhabitable world for roughly a three-quarters the cost of any other comparable spacecraft.
+And for that, it was profoundly reliable: famous test vids show the prototype Cutlass fearlessly navigating a field of stellar debris.

-The second decision was also telling: rather than incorporate on one of the UEE’s traditional “homeworlds” like Earth or Terra, Drake based itself in the economically embattled system of Magnus.
-Basing both corporate governance and key factories on Borea (Magnus II), Drake’s outlaw image became well established before the first production model Cutlass left the factory floor.
-The initial pitch was to private militia groups.
+The initial sales pitches went to private militia groups.
 UEE law allows (and some would say encourages) anyone, anywhere to own armed spacecraft, and so the plan was that private squadrons in more distant areas of the galaxy would welcome a low-cost spacecraft solution.
 Regions specifically classified high insurance risks, the Drake board reasoned, would especially welcome an easier way to replenish lost spacecraft.

-Somehow, no one stopped to notice that wasn’t really the case.
-The galaxy was at peace, or as close to peace as it had ever been.
+By the turn of the 30th century, the galaxy was at peace, or as close to peace as it had ever been.
 Vanduul raids at the time were disorganized, brush wars on frontier colonies were limited in scope, and the UEE military was in the middle of a several year stand down.
 Who was buying thousands upon thousands of Cutlasses and what were they doing with them?
 As long as the star credits kept coming in, no one at Drake was especially interested.

 What does the future hold for Drake?
-CEO Dredge plans to unveil next year’s spacecraft lineup at the Terra Air and Space Show next month and the rumor is that this year’s models are all about streamlining … a daunting task for the modular, boxy Cutlass, Caterpillar and Buccaneer!
+The rumor is that this year’s models are all about streamlining … a daunting task for the modular, boxy Cutlass, Caterpillar and Buccaneer!

 Could ship models finally going for look and feel over affordability signal a move away from tacit approval of their use by illegal operators?
 A corporate representative is quick to point out that the company spent millions lobbying the UEE government for harsher anti-piracy laws … but the cynic can’t help but realize that more anti-piracy forces dispatched to the outer worlds simply mean that the clans will need to buy increasingly larger numbers of Drake Interplanetary replacement spacecraft.